-This 2-year study utilized de‐identified health insurance claims data to describe the range of medical conditions experienced by children with autism spectrum disorders (ASD) and the health outcomes of the children and their families.
-The study addressed a significant gap in the empirical knowledge base about the trajectories of health outcomes and utilization of health care services among children with ASD, their siblings, and their parents.
+This 2-year study utilized de‐identified health insurance claims data to describe the range of medical conditions experienced by children with autism spectrum disorder (ASD) and the health outcomes of the children and their families.
+The study addressed a significant gap in the empirical knowledge base about the trajectories of health outcomes and utilization of healthcare services among children with ASD, their siblings, and their parents.

 - Investigate the potential value of administrative databases for future studies of risk factors associated with ASD.

-As a subcontractor to The Lewin Group, Insight led the External Advisory Committee (EAC) in its efforts to provide guidance and consultation on the design and implementation of this study, and also provided subject matter expertise in the analysis of existing de-identified health claims datasets to compare health outcomes and utilization for children with ASD and their families with demographically matched controls.
-Results of the study provided new insights into the health care experience and health care needs of these children and their families by helping the National Institutes of Health (NIH) and clinicians to better understand the impact of ASD on the overall health of children, their siblings, and their parents, as well as how families with ASD navigate the health care system.
+As subcontractor to The Lewin Group, Insight led the External Advisory Committee in efforts to provide guidance and consultation on the design and implementation of this study.
+Insight also provided subject matter expertise in the analysis of existing de-identified health claims datasets to compare health outcomes and utilization for children with ASD and their families with demographically matched controls.
+Results of the study provided new insights into the healthcare experience and healthcare needs of these children and their families by helping the National Institutes of Health and clinicians better understand the impact of ASD on the overall health of children, their siblings, and their parents and how families with ASD navigate the healthcare system.